wix-incubator/petri/_site/README.md

-These docs are based on a [Jekyll docmentation theme](http://idratherbewriting.com/documentation-theme-jekyll/).
+These docs are based on a [Jekyll documentation theme](http://idratherbewriting.com/documentation-theme-jekyll/).

 To build this locally.
 Run: